Baby Friendly Salmon Cakes

 2 tbsp Canola or Avocado oil (for higher heat frying)

-1) Add everything to a medium sized mixing bowl.
+1) Add everything except the oil to a medium sized mixing bowl.
 Mix together well with a fork or with clean hands.

 2) Roll and pat into round patties